bokrosf/snake/docs/devlog.md

 - unsubscribe all
 - collision

+# Material rendering
+2024-04-17
+- Material class describes the surface properties of the rendered object.
+Kind of like arguments for rendering.
+- Entities only rendered if a material is assigned to the renderer.
+- Currently only stores the **drawing color**.
+- Improvement ideas:
+  - Shaders can be attached to the material.

 # Input handling
 2024-04-15
 - Chose the free function approach and creation of the input namespace.
 Current inputs should be accessible by any behavior or the app class without it being their dependencies.